 There are certain educational requirements for a career in accounting.

 You must obtain a qualification in accounting from an accredited school in Australia, either at the bachelor’s level or higher.
-There are certain other disciplines that may qualify as the actual degree, but you should consult with a career counselor before making a decision.
+There are certain other disciplines that may qualify as the actual degree, but you should consult with a career counsellor before making a decision.
 Keep in mind that there are different pathways to getting qualified for the career that you want.

 This component of the requirements for a career in accounting typically takes about four years, though it can be accomplished in a shorter time under some circumstances.
-You must also enroll in and successfully complete an accredited tertiary course, which is an established requirement in around 50 nationwide campuses.
+You must also enrol in and successfully complete an accredited tertiary course, which is an established requirement in around 50 nationwide campuses.
 You can refer to one of the nationally chartered accounting groups for more information on meeting this requirement, which takes another few years after your degree.

 Candidates must also pass the proper examinations.